anpin/avavlonia-sample/README.md

 # avavlonia-sample
-Perfmonce test of Avalonia on Android
+Performance test of Avalonia on Android